Laurenhut/Portfolio/projects/winterproject.md

 # Future work on this project

 In the future I want to expand the neural network to accept a simple image representation of the ground and blocks, Mario's current position, and enemy/ coin positions in the visible portion of the screen.
 As well as the information currently provided to the neural network.
+By adding in the image representation this will give the neural network a more complete information about the current state of the game which will allow for more accurate Q-values.

 &nbsp;
 &nbsp;

-[source](https://github.com/Laurenhut/Super-Mario-AI)
+Link to the projects github repository [source](https://github.com/Laurenhut/Super-Mario-AI)